 - High fiber foods to keep out toxins

 Natural treatment for AMD includes lutein, fish oil, bilberry, astaxanthin, and zeaxanthin. frankincense oil has also been said to improve your eyesight.
-Drops should not be placed directly into the eyes but on the cheeks and lateral eye area.
+You should place these drops not directly into the eyes but on the cheeks and lateral eye area.

 It is just as important to alter your diet.
-Caffeine should be dramatically reduced.
+You should dramatically reduce your caffeine intake, for starters.
 Smoking is definitely something you can do without and you should quit as soon as you can.
 The more you think about what you put into your body now, the less you will need to worry about AMD later.

 Eye Vitamins and Alternative Treatments to Help Aging Vision Problems

 Luckily, there is hope when it comes to preserving your vision as you age.
 There are some non-invasive things you can try to help deter aging vision problems before resorting to surgery or prescriptions.
 Some more natural-focused doctors recommend yoga as a way to treat cataracts.
 Aerobic exercise helps lower intraocular eye pressure in certain cases of glaucoma.
 Regular exercise can reduce the risk of AMD.

 As you look at all the recommended alternatives, a large picture of your life ought to be coming into focus.
 Everything points to changing your lifestyle for the better.
 It means eating the right type of foods and using natural ingredients as remedies for vision problems.